dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

   for num in some_numbers:
 ```

+The program^[
 This partial program is only four lines, with type annotations.
 A
 `some_numbers` array is created that includes positive numbers, negative
 numbers, and None values, giving it type `Optional[int]`.
 A list `result`
 is constructed to give the model a sense of dataflow,
-and then a loop loops over `some_numbers`.
+and then a loop loops over `some_numbers`.]

-The program is constructed such that there are a very limited number
+is constructed such that there are a very limited number
 of valid next lines in the program, and all of them demonstrate some
 knowledge of the concept of nullability.^[The loop indicates that the
 next few lines need to process `num` in some way, and the fact that it